MEDSL/2020-elections-official/README.md

 ## Oregon

 Added 08-27-2021.
-Only includes presidential data at the moment.
+Only includes data for US President, US Senate, and US House at the moment.

 ## Rhode Island